DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-training-session-6/summer-training-session-6.md

 This time can be used to make sure all ECTs understand why this session is relevant to them.

 Reasons include:
-- it's an Early Careers Framework requirement
+- it's an early careers framework requirement
 - all subjects benefit from improved literacy skills
 - learning adaptable techniques for older pupils
 - providing a consistent approach across phases